canonical/chisel/README.md

 #### May I use arbitrary package names?

-No, package names must reflect the package names in the release, so that there's a single namespace to remember and respect.
+No, package names must reflect the package names in the archive, so that there's a single namespace to remember and respect.

 #### I've tried to use a different Ubuntu version and it failed?